ministryofjustice/itpolicycontent/content/taking-it-equipment-abroad-guidance.md

 ## Keeping safe whilst conducting sensitive work abroad

-Be aware that voice calls and SMS messages are not secure and voice calls are more likely to interception whilst abroad and this should be taken in account when using your Phone.
-Keep your Phone with you at all times.
-Keeping the data secure is heavily dependent on you exercising a high level of physical control over the equipment;
+Be aware that voice calls and SMS messages are not secure and voice calls can be intercepted whilst abroad.
+Keeping your phone with you at all times helps in having a high level of physical control over the equipment;

 * keep any password/pin separate from the device
 * be careful when using your device in situations where it may be lost or stolen, such as busy public places and while transiting customs or security at airports.